Caution | Mandatory Outdoor Water Restrictions

 A privacy impact assessment was completed in January 2019 to assess and mitigate any risks posed to privacy through the use of body-worn cameras.
 Any recording made by either of our cameras are subject to Alberta’s Freedom of Information and Protection of Privacy Act and Health Information Act when officers are in healthcare facilities.

-The recordings are disclosed to the courts and legal counsel when required, but private information of third parties captured in any recording is first redacted.
+The recordings are disclosed to the courts when required, but private information of third parties captured in any recording is first redacted.

 Effectiveness of cameras

-In-car cameras have been used by our Service since 2012 and body-worn cameras were deployed to all Patrol, Traffic Section and some other front-line officers in April 2019.
+In-car cameras have been used by our Service since 2012 and body-worn cameras were deployed to all patrol members, the Traffic Section and some other frontline officers in April 2019.

 Evaluations of our officers’ use of both body-worn and in-car cameras have found evidence that the technologies help create a more efficient accountability process and reduce incidents where force is used.